YonatanHen/smart-shopping/README.md

 # smart-shopping
-The Project is still in development progress :)
+The project is still in development progress :)